 Fearing the show’s eventual demise, producer Bill Harmon (co-producer Don Cash had passed passed away in 1973) created a number of spin-off projects from 96 featuring some of the show’s original cast members but none were to be picked up by the networks.

 By 1977, both Number 96 and The Box had run out of steam.
 Producers went back to using shock tactics such as sex and nudity to try and regain popularity, however it was mostly to little effect.
-Deborah Gray appearing in full frontal nudity in the show’s dying days raised barely a murmur among the public – a far cry from five years earlier when less provocative scenes would have the network inundated with irate callers.
+Appearances of female full frontal nudity in the show’s dying days raised barely a murmur among the public — a far cry from five years earlier when less provocative scenes would have the network inundated with irate callers.
 Audiences had now taken to ‘family’ dramas like The Sullivans.

 After 1218 episodes, a movie spin-off and having won numerous awards (including several Logies for Best Drama and a Gold Logie for Pat McDonald), the final episode of Number 96 screened in late 1977.
 It became the longest running soap opera on Australian television until being overtaken by The Young Doctors in 1982.
 Don Finlayson and Dorrie and Herb Evans were the only characters to survive the distance from the very first episode.
 With the success of Number 96 behind him, Bill Harmon was approached by 0-10 again in 1979 to put together Arcade, the network’s new early evening soap to begin screening in 1980.
 Although Arcade featured some of the popular elements of 96, particularly the emphasis on comedy, it was a dismal failure.